rarDevelopment/replybot-dotnet/README.md

 ## Server Activity Logging

 For moderators, you might want to keep a more detailed log of the activity on your server than the default audit log functionality in Discord is capable of doing.
-You can have Toby log server activity to a particular channel by using the `/set-logs-channel` command and specifying the channel where you want the logs to appear.
+You can have Toby log server activity to a particular channel by using the `/set-logging` command and specifying the channel where you want the logs to appear.
+You can individually specify to log user server joins, user server departures, user bans, user unbans, message edits, and message deletes.

 ## View Settings